lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 #### Unit tests

-We have unit tests for most of our resolvers.
+We have unit tests for some of our resolvers.
 In these tests we check that the resolvers return the correct data, and that they handle errors correctly.

 #### Mocking the database